manuel-redify/timeoff-management-application/prd/leave_approval_workflow.md

 ## 1. Purpose

-This document describes the requirements for implementing a **flexible, role-based leave approval workflow** within an existing web application.
-The PRD is intended to be provided to a **Large Language Model (LLM)** or engineering team to design and implement the feature with minimal ambiguity.
+This document describes the requirements for implementing a **flexible, role-based leave approval workflow** within the existing web application.
+The PRD is intended to design and implement the feature with minimal ambiguity.

 The goal is to replace the current **department-based approval logic** with a **configurable, scalable, and future-proof system** that reflects the organization’s real structure.